ndfred/iperf-ios/README.md

 * Indefinite test duration, stop when confidence is high enough
 * Nicer UI with localization
 * Server mode with UPnP to allow external access
-* Public iperf3 servers
+* Public iPerf3 servers
 * Report lost packets and stability
 * Suggest number of streams
-* Scan LAN for iperf servers
+* Scan LAN for iPerf servers
 * Send + Receive test
 * Latency test
 * Switch unit from Mbits/s to MB/s when taping on the number